gregogalante/evnt/docs/pages/Event.md

 - The **name** is an unique identifier of the event.
 - The **attributes** are the list of attributes required from the event to be saved.
-- The **handlers** are a list of handler objects which will be notified when the event is completed.

 Every event has also a single function used to write the event information on the data structure.